 The Best Place for a Newborn to Sleep

 Happiest Baby is proud to have created the super safe SNOO Smart Sleeper.
 Unlike other baby beds, it has a unique swaddle which attaches to the bed and keeps babies safely sleeping on their back all night.
+In fact, this safety innovation earned SNOO the FDA's De Novo Approval!
+(For important safety information visit happiestbaby.com/fda.)
 Plus, SNOO calms crying and boosts sleep (often 1-2+ hours) with womb-like sounds and motion.